cfengine/documentation/web-ui/settings.markdown

 **Special Notes:**

-- LDAP API Url refers to the API cfengine uses internally for authentication.
+- LDAP API Url refers to the API CFEngine uses internally for authentication.
   Most likely you will not alter the default value.

 - LDAP filter must be supplied.